RithvikKolanu/CLI-Poker/README.md

 - `/check`      : Player checks
 - `/raise <x>`  : Player raises the bet by x dollars
 - `/quit`       : Player quits, and their client disconnects
+- `/hand`		: Displays players hand
+- `/flop`		: Displays the current flop
+- `/showbet`    : Shows how much the player has currently bet per round

 # Connecting
 To connect to the server from a new terminal, type in: